Looking for Doberman mixes?

 Gruenig, P., “History of the Doberman Breed,” Blitzkrieger Kennel, 1932.

 Jacobsen, J., DVM, “Health Guidelines for Purchasing a Doberman Pinscher,” American Kennel Club/The Doberman Club of America, 2016.

-Uzonova, K., et al, “Study on the Behaviour of Puppies with Regard to Their Socialization,” Faculty of Veterinary Medicine Trakia University, 2007.
+Uzonova, K., et al, “Study on the Behavior of Puppies with Regard to Their Socialization,” Faculty of Veterinary Medicine Trakia University, 2007.

-van Rooy, D., et al, “Holding back the genes: limitations of research into canine behavioural genetics,” Journal of Canine Genetics and Epidemiology, 2014.
+van Rooy, D., et al, “Holding back the genes: limitations of research into canine behavioral genetics,” Journal of Canine Genetics and Epidemiology, 2014.

 Beauchat, PhD, C., “The myth of hybrid vigor….is a myth,” Institute of Canine Biology, 2014.